 Two die are rolled six times.
 What's the probability of achieving results that sum to six?

-You roll two dice for an infinite times, what is the probability that you get a sum of four before a sum of two?
+You roll two dice for an infinite amount of times, what is the probability that you get a sum of four before a sum of two?

 What does the operations division do?